 Who is involved in the consent process?

-Sometimes it can be difficult to find out who exactly is dealing with the consent process involved in providing your connection at any particular stage.
 Here we explain the various parties that can be involved in the process and what role they play.
-Note - the parties involved will depend on what security is required for our equipment and the land we intend to place that equipment on.

-Party Description Role SHEPD Planning Team Manager Design connection proposal SHEPD Wayleaves Officer Determine what form of consents are required, progress and manage the consenting process: - Wayleaves - Servitudes - Purchase/leasehold substation sites Provide customer with updates Landowner (this may be a customer or 3rd party) Agree wayleave or legal plan and terms with SHEPD Wayleave Officer and instruct their solicitor where appropriate Landowner's agent Where appointed deal with consents process on behalf of the landowner SHEPD Legal Services Review details & instruct internal/external solicitors as appropriate to obtain substation sites/servitudes SHEPD internal/external solicitor Progress legal agreement with land owners solicitors Landowners solicitor Work with SHEPD solicitor to complete documentation
+Note - the parties involved will depend on what rights are required for our equipment and the land we intend to place that equipment on.
+Party Description Role SHEPD Planning Team Manager Design connection proposal SHEPD Wayleaves Officer Determine what form of consents are required, progress and agree terms for: Wayleaves - Servitudes - Purchase/leasehold substation sites Provide customer with updates Landowner (this may be a customer or 3rd party) Agree wayleave or legal plan and terms with SHEPD Wayleave Officer and instruct their solicitor where appropriate Landowner's agent Where appointed deal with consents process on behalf of the landowner SHEPD Legal Services Review details & instruct internal/external solicitors as appropriate to obtain substation sites/servitudes SHEPD internal/ external solicitor Progress legal agreement with land owners solicitors in accordance with SHEPD styles Landowners solicitor Work with SHEPD solicitor to complete documentation Wayleave officers It is important to ensure that all land rights are in place in readiness for the electricity infrastructure to be installed.
+To do this we will work with you or your appointed solicitor or agent to acquire these rights.
+It is important that you instruct your solicitor at the earliest opportunity to ensure that they work with SHEPD's legal advisors to complete the transaction without delay.
+If land rights are to be acquired from a third party, the Wayleave Officer will determine which land owners to consult and identify what land rights may be needed to place the electricity infrastructure across their land.
+SHEPD's solicitors will be instructed to secure these land rights where required.
+It may well be that you are responsible for meeting the legal fees of the third party.
+Occasionally we will find that terms cannot be agreed with third party land owners and in these instances contact will be made with you to discuss alternatives.